What You Can Expect from the TRA Process

 ** The TRA process culminates with an assessment.
 Depending on the risk level assigned and the items in play, the PI may need to work with Research Ethics (if applicable), Legal (if there is a contract), Privacy (if there are personnally identifiable information present), and/or WTS (if technologies need to be implemented or deeper security protocols need to be engaged).

 - Given the understanding that the TRA process should be time-sensitive, it is important to pragmatically understand how the process would unfold.
-After the submission has been received (with all relevant and required documentation from yourself and/or the vendor), the TRA process should work within a 2-4 week response window.
+After the submission has been received (with all relevant and required documentation from yourself and/or the vendor), the TRA process should work within an approximate 4 week response window.
 There are representatives from each of the specified areas of the university that need to weigh in on your solution and the diligence required may take some time.
 The TRA Committee (TRAC) is scheduled to meet bi-weekly to move through documentation and there may be opportunities for your to attend, for clarity purposes.
 Unfortunately, there are many TRA submissions to look at that might affect the actual completion time.

 - The TRA process will result in a summary of potential issues and analysis of the solution's risk profile within the organization.
 It is not a commentary on how the solution will address your specific business concerns.